How to get ramp-up ready

 The ramp-up challenge

 When Airbus first announced plans to ramp up its A320 programme in November 2021, the supply chain reacted in shock.
 Could it be done?
-Or had the enforced operational shutdowns during the pandemic caused lasting damage across the value chain, which would take time and resources to heal?

-Almost one year after the announcement by Airbus, the ramp-up challenge is gathering pace and manufacturers know that significant risks and rewards lie ahead.
-In an industry that is used to 10-year production cycles, ramping up can bring significant long-term challenges in terms of both managing suppliers and improving their own operational efficiency.
+However ramping up has surfaced significant challenges in terms of both managing suppliers and improving operational efficiency.
 In particular, ramp-up situations can place extra pressure on internal teams, which if left unaddressed could compromise operational efficiency and lead to staff burnout.
 People management strategies designed to alleviate pressure must be part of their rate readiness planning.
 Will they succeed in meeting these challenges and, more importantly, will they be ready to make the most of the ramp-up opportunity?

 2